Long, cold winter days are the perfect excuse to explore London’s museums!

 You will also find, alongside the paintings and sculptures, the 18th-century French furniture and decorative arts.
 Again, a treasure for all fans, which I am not particularly so I’ll let you make up your own mind about it.

-3. A fabulous al fresco dining setting
+A gorgeous al fresco restaurant setting

-4. An modern museum
+A modern museum

 The Wallace Collection website is also an incredible source of information with analyses, explanatory videos on certain subjects relating to the works of art presented in the museum, and downloadable resources for families, to make the visit even more attractive to kids.